 Format: Illustrated talk with slides.
 Length: approximately 45 mins + Q&AViews: 183 | Enquiries: 4

-Gale Gould is a third-year Doctoral student at the University of Southampton, Hampshire, with an interest in political and environmental history.
+Gale Gould is a third-year Doctoral student at the University of Southampton with an interest in political and environmental history.
 She is also a practicing New Forest commoner with the Right of Pasturage, meaning she can depasture cattle, ponies and donkeys on the Open Forest.
-Her speaking credits include the Royal Southern Yacht Club, the New Forest Show, the Spring Arts Centre (Havant), and the Chalke Valley History Festival.
+Her speaking credits include the Royal Southern Yacht Club, the New Forest and Hampshire County Show, The Spring Arts & Heritage Centre (Havant), and the Chalke Valley History Festival.

 If you are interested in this talk and wish to contact the speaker, please complete the following form: